fpjohnston/TECO-64/doc/starting.md

  - Pass *mm* and *nn* arguments to the indirect command file specified with the --execute option.

--B*string*, --buffer=*string*
- - Insert *string* into edit buffer before TECO starts (using the I command).
-Normally used in conjunction with the –execute option.

 -C, --create (default)
  - If the specified file does not exist, then create it (using the EW command).
 This is effectively a *make* command in other versions of TECO.